Wave-Play/robo.js/packages/@robojs/cron/README.md

 ### Job Management

-- **save()**: Persists the job so that it continues to run even after a system restart.
-This method returns a Promise that resolves to the unique identifier for the job, which can be used to reference the job later for operations like removal.
+- **save()**: Persists the job so that it continues to run even after a system restart and can be retrieved later.
+This method returns a Promise that resolves to the unique identifier for the job.
+- **get(id)**: Retrieves a previously saved job using its ID.
+Returns a Promise that resolves to the job instance if found.
 - **nextRun()**: Returns the next scheduled run time of the job as a `Date` object, or `null` if there is no scheduled run.

 ### Removing a Job